MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/avanade-amt-zos-migration-content.md

 - [Azure Files](https://azure.microsoft.com/products/storage/files) offers fully managed file shares in an Azure Storage account that are accessible from the cloud or on-premises.
 Windows, Linux, and macOS deployments can mount Azure file shares concurrently, and access files via the industry standard Server Message Block (SMB) protocol.

 - [Azure SQL Database](https://azure.microsoft.com/products/azure-sql/database) is a fully managed PaaS database engine that is always running on the latest stable version of SQL Server and patched OS, with 99.99% availability.
 SQL Database handles most database management functions like upgrading, patching, backups, and monitoring without user involvement.
-These PaaS capabilities let you focus on business critical, domain-specific database administration and optimization.
+These PaaS capabilities let you focus on business-critical, domain-specific database administration and optimization.

 - [Site Recovery](https://azure.microsoft.com/products/site-recovery) uses replication, failover, and recovery processes to help keep your applications running during planned and unplanned outages.

 - [Load Balancer](https://azure.microsoft.com/solutions/load-balancing-with-azure) provides highly available and scalable apps in minutes with built-in application load balancing for cloud services and VMs.
 Load Balancer supports TCP/UDP-based protocols such as HTTP, HTTPS, and SMTP.
 With Load Balancer, you can automatically scale increasing app traffic to provide a better customer experience.
 You don't need to reconfigure or manage the load balancer.

-### Alternatives

-The Avanade AMT framework supports several methodologies to move client workloads to Azure:

-- *Whole system conversion*: You can convert and move the entire mainframe system to Azure at one time, which reduces interim mainframe maintenance and facility support costs.
-You should carefully consider and manage this approach because all processes, such as application conversion, data migration, and testing, must align for a smooth transition.

-- *Phased application transition*: You can move applications from the mainframe to Azure gradually until you perform a full transition.
-You can save money on individual applications.
-You can also learn about the conversion for each application and apply those lessons to subsequent conversions.

-- *Resource optimization with phased transition*: If your goal is to release resources on the mainframe, the phased method can provide more processing cycles on the mainframe because you convert and migrate applications to Azure.
-This method results in a more complex migration due to various factors, including setting up temporary interfaces to the mainframe and decoupling complex code.
-You can retire the mainframe after all migration phases are complete.

 ## Scenario details

+An Avanade AMT migration provides several benefits, for example you can:

+- Modernize infrastructure to prevent the high costs, limitations, and rigidity of mainframes.

+- Move mainframe workloads to the cloud to prevent the necessity of a complete redevelopment.
+- Migrate mission-critical applications to the cloud to maintain continuity with on-premises mainframe applications.
+- Provide flexible horizontal and vertical scalability.
+- Provide high-availability (HA) and DR capabilities.

 This solution transforms proprietary legacy applications, infrastructures, business logic, and processes to standardized, benchmarked cloud technologies to help promote agile DevOps principles and practices that are today's productivity norm.
 Transform legacy applications and infrastructures to provide unified business and IT alignment.